ori-community/wotw-docs/content/docs/seedlang/index.md

 ## Commands

-While triggers and actions are instructions for the randomizer, commands are instructions for the compiler and seed generator.
+Where triggers and actions are instructions for the randomizer, commands are instructions for the compiler and seed generator.
 They provide features such as code splitting, adding settings to your snippet or customizing random placements.

 ### Including Files